jona-sassenhagen/statfail/vs.md

 ### Methods
 The analysis was restricted to current volumes.

-For all articles published by B&L in the years 2012 and 2013 as of yet, two independent raters, neither of which was blind to the purpose of the experiment, investigated all published experimental papers (excluding reviews, simulation studies, editorials etc.).
+For all articles published by B&L in the years 2012 and 2013 as of yet, two independent raters, neither of which could be blinded to the purpose of the experiment, investigated all published experimental papers (excluding reviews, simulation studies, editorials etc.).

 For each experiment reported in a study, the stimulus/materials sections were investigated for descriptive and inferential statistics derived from populations that were exhaustively sampled without error.

-If a descriptive and/or inferential statistic (such as mean and standard deviation) were reported, the study was coded as one where the researchers were interested in a known quantity, otherwise it was discarded.
+If a descriptive and/or inferential statistic (such as mean and standard deviation) regarding the stimulus set was reported, the study was coded as one where the researchers were interested in a known quantity, otherwise it was discarded.

-If an inferential statistic (such as a *p*-value) was reported, the study was coded as one where researchers answered that interest with an erroneous parameter estimate, otherwise as one where researchers did not commit the error.
+If an inferential statistic (such as a *p*-value) for this aspect of the stimuli was reported, the study was coded as one where researchers answered that interest with an erroneous parameter estimate, otherwise as one where researchers did not commit the error.
-Furthermore, if a statement of the form that two populations were thought equivalent in the parameter was made, such as a statement containing the forms “matched”, “equal” or “did not differ”, and this statement was followed by a *p*-value greater than .05, the study as coded as accepting the null.
+Finally, if a statement of the form that two populations were thought equivalent in the parameter was made, such as a statement containing the forms “matched”, “equal” or “did not differ” in regards to the stimuli, and this statement was followed by a *p*-value greater than .05, the study as coded as accepting the null, otherwise, it was coded as not committing this error.
+If the test itself was described as not significant, this was not coded as an error either.
 Rater agreement was generally good (yy%); in cases of disagreement, the author made the final call.

 Representative statements from every study committing an error are presented in the appendix.